 Get an Airport Transfer from Cancun to Tulum

-After tons of research, we booked a Cancun Airport transfer through USA Transfers for $135 round trip.
-The drivers were on time, polite, our luggage was sanitized before going in the van and we even made a quick stop to get food and extra money before arriving at our hotel.
+After much research, we booked a Cancun Airport transfer through USA Transfers for $135 round trip.
+The drivers were on time and polite, our luggage was sanitized before going in the van, and we even made a quick stop to get food and extra money before arriving at our hotel.
 If you’re staying at an Airbnb or guest house, USA Transfers also provides services to stop at the supermarket for an extra cost.

 Rent a Car

-Taking a taxi to each destination adds up so if you’re comfortable, renting a car is a great way to explore Tulum at your own pace and save some money.
-Driving is on the right side of the road in Mexico and renting a car is very affordable.
-Traffic signs are in Spanish so if you decide to drive familiarize yourself with traffic signs and use Google maps for navigation.
+Taking a taxi to each destination adds up, so if you’re comfortable, getting a rental car is a great way to explore Tulum at your own pace and save some money.
+Driving is on the right side of the road in Mexico, and renting a car is affordable.
+Traffic signs are in Spanish, so if you decide to drive, familiarize yourself with traffic signs and use Google Maps for navigation.

 Take a bus from Cancun to Tulum

-The most affordable (and longest) option for traveling from Cancun is by taking the bus.
-The ride from Cancun to Tulum on ADO is 2 hours and 5 minutes and costs around $15.
+Taking the bus is the most affordable (and longest) option for traveling to Tulum from Cancun.
+The ride from Cancun to Tulum on the ADO bus is 2 hours and 5 minutes, costing around $15.
 You can visit their website for accurate arrival and departure times.

 Where to Stay in Tulum

 Tulum has 2 main areas: Tulum Playa and Tulum Pueblo.
 Tulum Playa, Tulum Beach, La Zona Hotelera, or the Hotel Zone is where you can find popular beach resorts and restaurants.
-I personally wanted to relax and keep a low profile so we stayed stay near Tulum Pueblo.
+I wanted to relax and keep a low profile, so we stayed near Tulum Pueblo.

-We booked a room at Alea Tulum which is a boutique hotel about a 15-minute drive from Tulum Pueblo or Tulum Town.
-Alea Tulum has a full restaurant and bar, offers free breakfast and water, juices, and soft drinks in the room fridge were complimentary.
+We booked a room at Alea Tulum, a boutique hotel about a 15-minute drive from Tulum Pueblo, Downtown Tulum, or Tulum Town.
+Alea Tulum has a full restaurant and bar and offers free breakfast, and water, juices, and soft drinks in the room fridge were complimentary.
 We also received 10% off dining at their sister hotel.

 Our room was clean, had beautiful views of the beach and pool area, and the staff was extremely helpful.
-We loved spending our mornings eating breakfast by the pool and laying on the hammocks over the water.
+We loved spending our mornings eating breakfast by the pool and laying on the hammocks over the Caribbean Sea.

-If you choose to stay closer to the beach and Hotel Zone area, Hip Hotel Tulum is a good option in walking distance of popular sites.
+If you want to stay closer to the beach strip and Hotel Zone area, Hip Hotel Tulum is a good option that is within walking distance of popular sites.
 Below is a map of Tulum hotels from budget to luxury options.

-Since we were spending 4 days in Tulum I researched some of the best things to do in Tulum and received suggestions from friends.
-Although we received a bunch of recommendations, I decided to play it by ear, but still go along with what the others in my group wanted to do.
-Here’s our 4 day Tulum itinerary and other suggestions if you are spending 3, 4, or 5 days in Tulum.
+For our 4 days in Tulum, I researched some of the best things to do there and received suggestions from friends.
+Although we received many recommendations, I played it by ear and kept my options open to what the others in my group wanted to do.
+Here’s our four day itinerary and other suggestions for spending 3, 4, or 5 days in Tulum.

 Day 1 – Hotel Check-in and Dinner at Pandano

-To limit contact, Alea Tulum offered contactless check-in and we arrived at the hotel right at check-in time which was at 3 PM.
+We spent our first day relaxing and planning our weekend in Tulum at the hotel.
+Alea Tulum offered contactless check-in, and we arrived at the hotel at 3 PM.
 After showering, we had welcome tequila shots and went straight to the pool and beach areas to soak up the sun.
-We had dinner at Pandano Restaurant Grill and Cocktail Bar inside the Jashita Hotel which was about 15 minutes away via taxi.
+We had dinner at Pandano Restaurant Grill and Cocktail Bar inside the Jashita Hotel, about 15 minutes away by taxi.

 Day 2 – Visit Zona Hotelera